Axyl-Back-from-the-Dead/BunnyManager/README.md

 > This application is not affiliated with or endorsed by Discord Inc. Use of modified versions of the Discord app may violate Discord’s terms of service.
 Use at your own risk.

 > [!CAUTION]
-> The only official place to download Bunny Manager is this GitHub repository.
+> The only official places to download BunnyManager are this GitHub repository and [this repository](https://github.com/pyoncord/Bunny#installing).
 Any other website offering downloads or claiming to be us are not controlled by us.

 <div align="center">